 An action completed in the past, the basic form of verbs usually ending in –ed.

-Example: I used the car yesterday to get work.
+Example: I used the car yesterday to get to work.

 An action completed in the future, sentences often contain 'will' or 'shall'.